notfork-h/ROKO-docs/validator-setup.md

 ---

-## 8. Delegate Tokens to the Validator
+## 9. Delegate Tokens to the Validator

-Back in the EVM interface, repeat the same process as before: lock ROKO, bond it, then go to **Delegate**, choose your validator's address and confirm.
+Back in the EVM interface, repeat the same process as before: lock ROKO, bond it, then go to **Delegate**, choose your validator's address, and confirm.

 ![Interface EVM Nominate](assets/interfaceEVM_nominate.png)

 ---

-*End of Guide*
+**End of Guide**